apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

                         core filter for replica folders --skip-cores=SKIP_CORES
+                        specific cores to skip (comma separated) --skip-generate-restore-host-cores
+                        Skip the generation of restore_host_cores.json, just
+                        read the file itself, can be useful if command failed at some point.
-                        specific cores to skip (comma separated) --shards=SOLR_SHARDS  number of shards (required to set properly for restore) --solr-hdfs-path=SOLR_HDFS_PATH
+  --shards=SOLR_SHARDS  number of shards (required to set properly for
+                        restore)
+  --solr-hdfs-path=SOLR_HDFS_PATH